kaz-yos/tableone/cran-comment.md

 ## What's new
 The following changes are included.

-tableone 0.9.3 (2018-04-28)
+tableone 0.10.0 (2019-02-16)
 ----------------------------------------------------------------

 BUG FIXES

-* Fix incompatibility with lmerTest package (via runehaubo).
+* Fix a missing value handling issue (via @chipmanj).
-* Suppressed "No sampling weights provided" warning on svrepdesign.
+  Closes issue #26.

+* mean (sd) was changed to mean (SD) to be consistent with median [IQR].

+NEW FEATURES

+* Add a helper for exporting TableOne objects to Markdown (via @malcolmbarrett).
+Currently, this is very basic.
+We hope to extend its functionalities.

+* README.md now lists similar or complementary projects.

 ## Test environments
-* Local OS X 10.13.4, R 3.4.4
+* Local OS X 10.14.2, R 3.5.2
 * Ubuntu Linux on Travis-CI (release and devel)
 * win-builder (release and devel)